Commissioners put support behind Ohio House Bill 146

 Many local governments are getting behind a House Bill that could help reduce the costs of capital projects.

-Allen County Commissioner Cory Noonan explains, “This is a way for the legislator understanding that dollars are tight especially for capital projects at the county level and at the local government level to stretch those dollars as far as we can.
-This is one of those abilities to do that and we appreciate what they’re doing.”
+Allen County Commissioner Cory Noonan explains, “This is a way for the legislature understanding that dollars are tight especially for capital projects at the county level and at the local government level.
+To stretch those dollars as far as we can, this is one of those abilities to do that and we appreciate what they’re doing.”

 The bill was introduced by Representatives Craig Riedel and Susan Manchester.
 It’s currently in the House Commerce and Labor Committee.